Birmingham to Worcester via Kidderminster line: Service information

-Chiltern Railways run services to London Marylebone in the morning rush hour, which start from Kidderminster rather than Snow Hill, and reverse journeys during the evening.
+Chiltern Railways run services to London Marylebone in the morning rush hour, which start from Stourbridge Junction rather than Moor Street, and reverse journeys during the evening.

 Before the reopening of Snow Hill, trains along this route ran into Birmingham New Street, where they terminated.
 Even after the Snow Hill reopening a lower level of service to New Street was maintained, but this link was axed altogether at the May 2004 timetable change, to much local consternation.
 Passengers for New Street must now either walk between Moor Street and New Street stations, use the Midland Metro between Snow Hill and New Street, or change at Smethwick Galton Bridge.
 This did however add much needed extra capacity to the Stour Valley Line into Birmingham New Street and free up platform space there.
 This service took the connection between Galton and Smethwick Junctions near Smethwick West.
 Services were once hourly from Worcester to Birmingham New Street via Stourbridge.

 Two CrossCountry services are timetabled to use the line each day — one service from Birmingham New Street (via Smethwick Junction and Galton Junction) in the early morning and a pair of reverse services in the evening.
 None of these call at any of the stations along the line and are scheduled to ensure drivers retain knowledge of the route.
 During congestion or mainly during engineering works, the line sees much more frequent service as a diversionary route.
 The line from Worcester Shrub Hill continues to Cheltenham Spa railway station, which is the next calling point for most CrossCountry services, and thus offers a convenient alternative when the Lickey Incline is closed.

 Several charter trains can often be seen on the line due to the existence of the Severn Valley Railway which has a mainline connection at Kidderminster.